-"Sometimes when you want to see a change for the better, you have to take things into your own hands."
+"Sometimes when you want to see a change for the better, you have to take matters into your own hands."

 Where it all began.